kvs-coder/HealthKitReporter/CONTRIBUTING.md

 4. You may merge the Pull Request in once you have the sign-off of one of other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-## Kotlin
+## Swift

-We use https://kotlinlang.org/docs/reference/coding-conventions.html to provide a good quality and easy readyble code.
+We use https://swift.org/documentation/api-design-guidelines/ to provide a good quality and easy readyble code.